 I am a strong believer that countries like Morocco possess some unique natural remedies and rituals that preserve health and enhance beauty of their users.
 These Moroccan secrets make the whole world look up to the health and beauty of the local men and women.
 Moreover, they inspire other nations to go extra mile to find out what makes the Moroccan residents vital and keeps them looking young.

-Keeping it a secret from my husband (who thinks that I go a little bit over the top in my attempt to beat natural processes of aging), on our trip to Morocco earlier this year, I was determined to unveil as many traditional health and beauty secrets of this exotic country as I possibly could.
-Learning what makes its residents so “well preserved” even in not that mild conditions of the great Sahara desert became my ultimate goal.
+Keeping it a secret from my husband (who thinks that I go a little bit over the top in my attempt to beat natural processes of aging), during our trip to Morocco earlier this year I was determined to unveil as many Moroccan traditional health and beauty secrets as I possibly could.
+Learning what makes the locals so “well-preserved” became my ultimate goal.

 1. Argan Oil

-The single most popular beauty secret of all times is argan oil.
-The Moroccans use this incredibly powerful oil for face, hair and body.
-High in vitamins A and E, fatty acids such as Omega 3 and Omega 6 and packed with antioxidants, pure argan oil helps keep wrinkles away, makes hair grow healthy, long and thick, hydrates and softens the skin.
+The single most popular Moroccan beauty secret of all times is argan oil.
+The Moroccans use this incredibly powerful oil for their faces, hair, and bodies.
+Argan oil is high in vitamins A and E, fatty acids such as Omega 3 and Omega 6.
+Moreover, packed with antioxidants, pure argan oil helps keep wrinkles away.
+Additionally, it makes hair grow healthy, long and thick, hydrates and softens the skin.
 Often the Moroccans use argan oil as natural moisturizer.

 2. Prickly Pear Oil

 Certainly, argan oil is one of the greatest secret ingredients of the Moroccan beauty treatments.
 Nevertheless, the locals highly favor another natural super oil, prickly pear seed oil or barbary fig seed oil.
 According to them, this oil is even more powerful in fighting the dreadful aging marks and wrinkles than argan oil.
 One of Marrakesh‘s prominent natural oils experts and merchants assured us that no other oil can stand comparison with prickly pear seed oil.